 One of the first documents you’ll deal with when working with a construction manager is a contract.
 This document will lay out all of the details of your project including a schedule, showing costs including labour and materials, projected completion times and outline a payment schedule.
 Having this clear and concise contract allows you to see a break down of the project and will help you stay within budget.
 From there you will work with a design team to create a plan and design for your home remodel.
 Once you have the design completed and approved its time to get to work!

 A construction consultant will make sure your project meets regulation and will obtain all necessary building permits and inspections.
 They will also deal with all of the contracts with the other trades involved.
+Learn more about building and renovating in BC.

 They will have the proper insurance.